-North & South is first and foremost an strategy game but this is only if you look at it for a few minutes, it won’t take you long to realize that this is more of an action take on the strategy formula from so many other games that look like this and maybe the most known one is R.I.S.K.
+North & South is first and foremost a strategy game but this is only if you look at it for a few minutes, it won’t take you long to realize that this is more of an action take on the strategy formula from so many other games that look like this and maybe the most known one is R.I.S.K.

-North & South is best played in 2 human player, versus mode as playing it against the computer albeit fun can be a bore at times, oh and multiplayer couch play beats just about everything there is no matter which game, right?.
+North & South is best played in 2 human players, versus mode as playing it against the computer albeit fun can be a bore at times, oh and multiplayer couch play beats just about everything there is no matter which game, right?.

-The gameplay of the strategy part is straight forward, it is turn based and the player with the most land wins the game.
+The gameplay of the strategy part is straightforward, it is turn-based and the player with the most land wins the game.
 There are a few nice tidbits in here though, you get money by taking land but you get more money if you take land that is located near the train tracks.
 So the goal of the player should be to take certain land spots to get the most money.
 The money is spent on troops of various kind (like in R.I.S.K.).

 It is pretty obvious that there is a link in the graphics to the game BOBO – Stir Crazy too and it is also made by some of the guys in the same team (and perhaps comic owners/creators?), yet another funny and hard game.